Developer Guide for NUSMaze

 1.1.
 Download the latest jar file from here and copy it into an empty folder.

 1.2.
-Open the terminal/powershell console and navigate to the folder in which the.jar
+Open the terminal/powershell console and navigate to the folder in which the.jarfile was saved.

 Expected: Greeting message of NUSMaze to be shown